hueeylow/hueeylow/README.md

 <tr>
      <td><b><a href="https://github.com/hueeylow/power_automate/blob/main/multi_appvr.md" target="_blank">(1) Expense Claim Multi-Approval using Power Automate & SharePoint List</a> </b><br><br>
-A streamlined expense approval solution built using Power Automate and SharePoint List to automate a two-level approval workflow.
-The solution routes expense claims to the requester’s manager for first-level approval, followed by Finance for second-level approval.
-Approval statuses are automatically updated in SharePoint, while timely Teams notifications keep requestors informed throughout the process.
-By reducing manual intervention, the solution improves process efficiency, transparency, and accountability while providing centralized tracking and clear visibility of each expense claim throughout the approval lifecycle.
+A streamlined expense approval solution built using Power Automate and SharePoint Lists to automate a two-level approval workflow.
+Expense claims are routed to the requester’s manager for first-level approval, followed by Finance for second-level approval.
+The solution automatically updates approval statuses in SharePoint and sends timely Teams notifications to requestors.
+This reduces manual intervention, improves efficiency and transparency, and provides centralized tracking and visibility throughout the expense approval process.

 </td>
 <td>